ishitavohra3110/Comicurity/Report.md

 https://www.storyboardthat.com/

 ## Challenges:
-* Tool: Story board (No premium account, Not very user friendly, Didn't find anybetter tool, Couldn't collaborate, Therefore multiple people have to work on one scene many a time)
+* Tool: Story board (No premium account, Not very user friendly, Didn't find anybetter tool, Couldn't collaborate, therefore multiple people have to work on same scene multiple times)
-* Making the comic such that readers are engaged throught out the text.
+* Making the comic such that readers are engaged throughtout the text.
 * Thinking the storyline for comics is time taking.
 Had to spend days together for framing the story.
 * Deciding and exploring the topics was hard too.
-* Few chapters needed revisit as they were not up to mark (once we gradually improved in comic making we revisited the previous chapter and updated them).
+* Few chapters needed revisit as they were not up to mark (Once we gradually improved in comic making we revisited the previous chapters and updated them).
-* Proofreading
+* Since the account was not premium, proofreading and updating was quite challenging.
 * Deciding the submission format and finally decided them to host on a website

-## ThankYou Note:
+## Thank You Note:
-This project turned out to be very helpful for ous in understanding various concepts.
-For all the concepts that we explored we did various brainstorming session for it, which would have not been in this way in our normal curriculum.
-Thank you very much for offering us such an interesting project on Information Security.
+This project turned out to be very helpful for the whole team in understanding various concepts.
+For all the concepts that we explored, we did various brainstorming sessions, which would have not been same in traditional curriculum.
+We are grateful to be a part of this interesting project on Information Security.
+It was indeed a great experience.
+We thank the Prof. Kannan Srinathan and TAs for their valuable suggestions and being helpful throughout.